Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Selected form

-Glycine is the smallest and simplest amino acid.
-It accounts for approximately one third of the amino acids in collagen and is involved in the synthesis of glutathione, the body's primary intracellular antioxidant.
+Glycine is the smallest and simplest of the amino acids.
+It accounts for roughly one third of the amino acids in collagen and provides one of the three building blocks of glutathione, the antioxidant that cells manufacture themselves.
 Depending on your profile, it may be present in your formula in two forms, both counted in the displayed dose.

-When delivered through magnesium, it is in the form of magnesium bisglycinate: a chelated form in which two glycine molecules are bound to a magnesium atom, providing remarkable magnesium bioavailability while contributing to glycine intake.
+Delivered through magnesium, it comes as magnesium bisglycinate, a salt in which two glycine molecules are bound to a magnesium atom.

 Formula dosage